AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 - If the group hint tag is missing, no assumption MUST be made on relationships.
 - If the group hint tag is present but contains an empty string, no assumption MUST be made on relationships.
 - If a group hint tag is present inside a resource within the same scope which have matching values of this tag MUST be considered as related members of a group by a controlling entity.
-- If multiple group tags are present in the same resource, resource can be considered part of multiple groups if this applies
+- If multiple group tags are present in the same resource, resource can be considered part of multiple groups if this applies.
-- A resource may contain multiple group hints but special rules apply to senders and receiver for natural grouping.
+- A resource may contain multiple group hints but special rules apply to senders and receivers for natural grouping.
-- Group names MAY be used to index groups within the same scope and it SHOULD be easy to sort on alphanumerical values (example: "...
-SDI 09, SDI 10, SDI 11")
+- Group names MAY be used to index groups within the same scope and so nodes SHOULD make it easy to sort on alphanumerical values (example: ..., 'SDI 09', 'SDI 10', 'SDI 11', ...)
 - Group names SHOULD be easy to read and long IDs such as UUIDs SHOULD be avoided.